alexzaitsev/apk-dependency-graph/README.md

 ## Contributors

-I want to say thank you to people who made even tiny pull request.
+I want to say thank you to all the people who made even tiny pull request.
 This project is intended to improve current state of Android architecture all over the world so each detail is important.
 Below you can find a list of people who have found some time to improve this tool:

 * [WarrenFaith](https://github.com/WarrenFaith)